How to Plant, Grow, and Care for Dahlias

 - This process is called “hardening off.”

-- After a week of this, transplant your dahlias to their new beds.
+- After a week of this, transplant them into their new beds.

 Propagation From Cuttings